 The Directors believe that preparing the financial statements on the going concern basis is appropriate due to the continued financial support of the ultimate parent company, Element Materials Technology Group Limited (Element).
-The directors have received confirmation that Element will support the company as necessary and has the ability to do so to 31 December 2021.

 This financial support is required as the Company is a participant in the Element Group cash pooling arrangement and therefore as a result, ultimately rely on the liquidity of the Group.